• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • Implant coverage level: 25% - 50%

-• In-network providers: varies by state, but has out-of-network benefits
+• In-network providers: vary by state, but have out-of-network benefits

-Denali Dental offers two different plans that include implant coverage: The Denali Summit Plan and the Denali Ridge Plan.
-Like other plans we discussed, this one also has incremental coverage that maxes out after four years.
+Denali Dental offers two plans with implant coverage: the Denali Summit Plan and the Denali Ridge Plan.
+Like the other plans we discussed, this one also has incremental coverage that caps after 4 years.
 The Summit Plan has the best dental implant coverage.

-The Denali Summit plans starts with 30% implant coverage in year one, then goes up by 10% each year for a total of four years.
+The Denali Summit plan starts with 30% implant coverage in year one, then increases by 10% each year for a total of 4 years.
 Dental implants max out coverage at 60% in year four.

 • High annual maximum